quantumtau/BloggingGPT/README.md

 With SearchGPT, an article cost is around $1.5 and +/- 6k words.

-If you want to test it, create .env file, add all APIs and run main.py.
+If you want to test it, create .env file, add all APIs (you can ignore WOLFRAM_ALPHA_APPID="" for now) and run main.py.